-In the first scenario, you don't have to the chores: setting up mailboxes, downloading reports, parsing, rendering, etc. Everything is done for you.
+In the first scenario, you don't have to do the chores: setting up mailboxes, downloading reports, parsing, rendering, etc. Everything is done for you.
 All you have to do is to log in to the DMARCLY dashboard, view and analyze the charts.
 Here is an example:

 In the second scenario, you need to perform the tasks mentioned above manually for each report.

-Step 5: update email streams
+Step 5: rectify email streams

-Identify legitimate email sources, add them to the email streams, and remove everything else.
+You need to identify all unauthenticated legitimate email sources, add them to the email streams, and remove everything else.